groupby/elements-view/README.md

 To run tests for a specific web component package, navigate to its directory and use one of the following commands based on the desired testing flow:

-- To run the tests once:
+- To run the tests for a specific package once:
 ```sh
 yarn test
 ```
-- To run the tests and watch the `src` and `test` directories to rerun the tests after any changes:
+- To run the tests for a specific package and watch the `src` and `test` directories to rerun the tests after any changes:
 ```sh
 yarn tdd
 ```